Radiohead’s Jonny Greenwood asks for music to be removed from Melania movie

 The musician, who composed the score for the film starring Daniel Day-Lewis, alleged in a statement that the usage of the music was a breach of his composer agreement.

-“It has come to our attention that a piece of music from Phantom Thread has been used in the Melania documentary,” Greenwood and Anderston’s representatives said in a joint statement obtained by Variety.
+“It has come to our attention that a piece of music from Phantom Thread has been used in the Melania documentary,” Greenwood and Anderson’s representatives said in a joint statement obtained by Variety.

-The Brett Ratner-directed documentary, which followed the first lady in the 20 days leading up to her husband’s second inauguration, has earned $13.35 million domestically after two weekends of release, exceeding box office projections thanks — in part — to organized groups of Republican women who have made up a large portion of the audience.
+The Brett Ratner-directed documentary, which followed the first lady in the 20 days leading up to her husband’s second inauguration, has earned $13.35m domestically after two weekends of release, exceeding box office projections thanks, in part, to organised groups of Republican women who have made up a large portion of the audience.

 In the film, Melania meets with stylists, interior designers and political allies before she is seen hand-in-hand with her husband at his swearing-in ceremony.

-Although the film has performed better than expected, it is still unlikely to recoup the $40 million Amazon MGM paid for it.
-Amazon reportedly spent an additional $35 million to market the film.
+Although the film has performed better than expected, it is still unlikely to recoup the $40m Amazon MGM paid for it.
+Amazon reportedly spent an additional $35m to market the film.
 It is believed to have cost more than just about any documentary in history.

-The film’s price tag has prompted industry speculation that Amazon made the purchase to get close with President Donald Trump.
+The film’s price tag has prompted industry speculation that Amazon made the purchase to get close to US president Donald Trump.

 The project marked the return of Rush Hour director Ratner, who moved to Israel following multiple sexual misconduct allegations in 2017.
 He has denied any wrongdoing and has not been charged with any crimes.